Bridge a Threaded Channel to the Agent Team

 POST <webhookPath> and

-POST /api/callback/:token on a Hono app, captures the
+POST /api/callback/:tenant_id/:token on a Hono app,

-raw POST body on c.get("rawBody") for
+captures the raw POST body on

-signature verification, and returns
+c.get("rawBody") for signature verification,

-addDiscussionComment for GitHub, a
+translation (a GraphQL addDiscussionComment for GitHub,

-botbuilder activity for Teams, etc.).
+a botbuilder activity for Teams, etc.).

 Persist per-thread context